davidalovell/Vox/README.md

 # Vox
-'Voice' object for monome crow
+'Voice' object for monome crow, sequenced with sequins